Quick Start Semester Prep

 Find yourself with more time than you thought?

 - Backwards Design – a highly effective outcomes-based model for “from scratch” course design

 - Designing for Project-Based Learning – collected introductory resources on experiential learning, service learning, project-based collaboration, scaffolding, and more

 - Experiential Learning resources

 Ramp Up Fast with Canvas

 Important!
-Certain courses, including all Champlain College Online courses, have “model courses”–fully built Canvas courses–available, or in some cases mandatory, for faculty to use.
-If you have been told you will be using a model course (sometimes called a master course) and you do not see content in your Canvas course shell, please contact the CLT if you are teaching on-campus.
+Certain courses, including all Champlain College Online courses, have “model courses” — fully built Canvas courses — available, or in some cases mandatory, for faculty to use.
+If you have been told you will be using a model course (sometimes called a master course) for an on-campus course and you do not see content in your Canvas course shell, please contact the CLT.
 Model courses allow you to bypass most Canvas design except for uploading your syllabus and setting your due dates.